This is all about premature ventricular contractions (PVCs) as far as frequency and what REALLY matters as far as if they mean harm.

 Is there a point, a cut-off value, after which the number of PVCs in one day should be of concern?

-PVCs “recur throughout life; I think most people probably get them regardless of whether they are recognized,” says cardiologist David N. Smith, MD, a board certified cardiologist with Dynamic Health in Charlotte, NC.
+PVCs “recur throughout life; I think most people probably get them regardless of whether they are recognized,” says cardiologist David N. Smith, MD, a board certified cardiologist with Premier Cardiovascular Care and Wellness in SC.

 “There is no specific cut-off.
 There are no specific numbers of PVCs that would alert someone to risk of danger.